 Want to make your wedding ceremony extra special?
-Consider adding unity candle lighting into the mix.
+Consider adding a unity candle lighting ceremony into the mix.
 If you’ve been to your fair share of weddings, you’ve probably seen a unity candle ceremony (they’re pretty popular nowadays).
 It doesn’t take long and can be incorporated into both religious and non-religious ceremonies, so it’s definitely something to think about.

 What is a unity candle ceremony?

-Put quite simply, a unity candle ceremony is a wedding tradition used to symbolize the joining of two parties with the lighting of a candle.
+Put quite simply, a unity candle lighting ceremony is a wedding tradition used to symbolize the joining of two parties with the lighting of a candle.

 At some point in the wedding ceremony (typically closer to the end) the officiant, celebrant or marriage commissioner will kick off by explaining the unity candle ceremony meaning, then the bride and groom will each light a taper candle and use them to light a larger pillar candle together.
 The flame that burns represents the unity of the two partners.
 The ceremony ends with each partner blowing out the other’s taper candle (kissing their unmarried life goodbye and bonding them forever).

 Wish you could involve more people than just you and your partner?
 You totally can!
 Some couples have their mothers light the taper candles after guests are seated to give them a larger role in the wedding ceremony.
 Others ask their children to join them as they set their unity candle aglow.
 There aren’t any strict rules about this, so go ahead and include your nearest and dearest.